saucelabs/sauce-school/codelabs/Drafts/Module1_APITesting.md

 #### GraphQL

-Raising in popularity and made by Facebook.
+A querying language gaining popularity and made by Facebook, that allows you to specify which data you want (and nothing you don't) returned by an API call in a single request.

 The response of an API call can come in many different formats.
 Again, for simplicity we will just focus on the ones that apply to what API Fortress can test.